Eanflæd: Return, marriage

 In 642 Oswiu, King of Bernicia, head of the rival Northumbrian royal family, sent a priest named Utta to Kent, which then was ruled by Eanflæd's cousin, Eorcenberht, to ask for her hand in marriage.
 Oswiu already had been married, to a British princess, named Rieinmellt, but recently had become king on the death of his brother, Oswald, at the battle of Maserfield.
 King Penda of Mercia, the victor of Maserfield, dominated central Britain and Oswiu was in need of support.
 Marriage with Eanflæd would provide Kentish, and perhaps Frankish, support, and any children Oswiu and Eanflæd might have would have strong claims to all of Northumbria.
 The date of the marriage is not recorded.

-If Oswiu's goal in marrying Eanflæd was the peaceful acceptance of his rule in Deira, the plan was unsuccessful.
-By 644 Oswine, Eanflæd's paternal second cousin, was ruling in Deira.
+Oswiu's marriage with Eanflæd was largely unsuccessful in ensuring the peaceful acceptance of his rule in Deira.
+By 644, Oswine, Eanflæd's paternal second cousin, was ruling in Deira.
 In 651 Oswine was killed by one of Oswiu's generals.
 To expiate the killing of his wife's kinsman, Oswiu founded Gilling Abbey at Gilling where prayers were said for both kings.